-I want to synchronize my computer with more than one
+I want to synchronize my computer with more than one handheld.

-handheld.

-- Your computer's infrared port may be set to search automatically for the presence of other infrared devices.
-Do the following to turn off this option: - 1.
-In the Windows taskbar, click Start. - 2.
-Choose Settings, and then choose Control Panel. - 3.
-Double-click Infrared. - 4.
-Click the Options tab. - 5.
-Deselect the option Search for and provide status for devices in range. - 6.
-Click Apply and OK. - If your computer is infrared-enabled, move your handheld away from the computer's infrared port. - If the computer running Palm Desktop software synchronizes with more than one handheld, each handheld must have a unique name.
-Assign a user name to your handheld the first time you perform a HotSync operation. - Be sure to select the correct user name before each HotSync operation. - Please be aware that synchronizing more than one handheld with the same user name causes unpredictable results and, potentially, loss of your personal information.
+- If the computer running Palm Desktop software synchronizes with more than one handheld, each handheld must have a unique name.
+Assign a user name to your handheld the first time you perform a HotSync operation. - Please be aware that synchronizing more than one handheld with the same user name causes unpredictable results and, potentially, loss of your personal information.